Polar Header Image

 Presidential Class is entirely contemporary padded armchairs, parallel to the windows.

 Is parking provided?

-Maine Narrow Gauge does not provide parking, but street parking and a number of lots are available in a short walking distance.
+Maine Narrow Gauge does not provide parking, but free street parking and a number of lots are available in a short walking distance.
 Visit PortlandMaine.gov for parking information.

 Does the train operate in all weather?

 Yes, the Polar Express™ operates rain, snow, or shine.
 Please be sure to dress for the weather on your trip.

 What if my plans change or I become ill before the train ride?

 Unfortunately, all tickets are non-exchangeable, non-transferrable, and non-refundable.
 This includes if the train is operational but the guest for any reason chooses not to ride.

 The Polar Express operates on a very tight schedule.
 All trains leave exactly on time.
 No latecomers can be admitted, and no refunds, exchanges, or vouchers can be given for guests who miss their scheduled departure.
 Please plan to arrive 30 minutes before your departure time.

 Yes, our train is equipped with a wheelchair lift and 4 ADA-accessible seats per train.